Outside Insulation and Environment That Will Help Your Heating and Cooling

 Set the thermostat at the highest comfortable level in the summer and the lowest comfortable level in the winter.
 A change in one degree changes energy consumption by about 4%.
 Humidifiers and dehumidifiers can make a huge difference in how the temperature feels.

 Install a programmable thermostat.
 It will automatically adjust the temperature at night or when you’re not going to be home for a long period of time.

 Lights are a source of indoor heat, a problem in the summer.
 Wherever possible, replace incandescent bulbs and fixtures with compact fluorescents.
 They use a lot less energy, produce less heat, and last longer.
 Today’s fluorescents aren’t like those of only a few years ago – you can choose a warm, yellow light similar to incandescent light.
 You can use them in table lamps, ceiling fixtures (including ceiling fan fixtures), torchieres, and for indoor and outdoor lighting.
 Some can be used with dimmer switches, too.
 Avoid halogen lamps.
-The light is clear and bright, but they create a lot of heat.
+The light is clear and bright, but they create more heat.

 In the summer, keep drapes and blinds closed on the sunny side of the house during the day.
 In the winter, open them to take advantage of solar heat but close them at night to help block cold air (even if you have insulated windows).

-Insulate attics, crawl spaces, basements, and walls to the R value recommended for your area.
+Insulate attics, crawl spaces, basements, and walls to the “R” value recommended for your area.
 Your HVAC contractor can tell you how much you need.
-Don’t forget to insulate duct work in un-conditioned space.
+Don’t forget to insulate ductwork in un-conditioned space.